Peptide Reconstitution Guide

 Choosing the Solvent

 - Solubility: Ensure the peptide is soluble in the chosen solvent.
-Sterile water or bacteriostatic water is commonly used, but some peptides may require specific solvents like acetic acid or dimethyl sulfoxide (DMSO).
+Sterile water or bacteriostatic water is commonly used, but some peptides, like AOD9604, may require specific solvents like acetic acid or dimethyl sulfoxide (DMSO).

 - Stability: The solvent should maintain the peptide’s stability.
 Some peptides are more stable in acidic or basic conditions, so adjust the pH accordingly.